brendanhasz/probflow/README.rst

     model = LinearRegression()

-Then, the model can be fit using variational inference, in *one line*:
+Then, the model can be fit using stochastic variational inference, in *one line*:

 .. code-block:: python